Arkansas Solar Eclipse, April 8, 2024

 A total eclipse provides an opportunity for entire communities to simultaneously experience a moving and educational natural phenomenon, one that reminds us of the reality of our place in nature.
-This webpage, hosted by the Arkansas Natural Sky Association in collaboration with the Arkansas Space Grant Consortium, is dedicated to helping individuals and communities plan for and experience this rare event.
+This webpage, hosted by the Arkansas Natural Sky Association in collaboration with the Arkansas Space Grant Consortium and the Central Arkansas Astronomical Society, is dedicated to helping individuals and communities plan for and experience this rare event.
 Here is a brief overview of the content.

 AR Space Grant Consortium - Information about educational resources, events, and collaborations in the state.

-Observing a Total Eclipse - Guidance on what to expect and how to safely observe these events, and obtain certified glasses at reasonable prices.
+Observing a Total Eclipse - Guidance on what to expect and how to safely observe these events.

 History - Enrich your planning for and expectation of the coming events, by learning how Arkansans experienced the 1918 total eclipse.